-A CEC-accredited solar designer can size a solar PV generation and battery storage system to cover both your day-time and night-time electricity needs.
+A CEC-accredited solar designer can size a solar panel and battery storage system to cover both your day-time and night-time electricity needs.

 Generating energy onsite can also involve other technologies, including solar thermal (concentrated solar power), co-generation (combined heat and power), waste to energy and biomass (organic matter used as fuel).

 The best combination of these technologies will depend on your site and energy profile, including when you use energy and what combinations of heat, gas and electricity are required.

-Solutions to manage energy costs in this way are therefore often bespoke and you many need expert advice.
+Solutions to manage energy costs in this way are therefore often bespoke and you may need expert advice.

-Beyond Zero Emissions has an Electrifying Industry Report describing how businesses can make the switch to electricity from other (often more expensive and carbon intensive) fuel sources.
+the Beyond Zero Emissions Electrifying Industry Report describing how businesses can make the switch to electricity from other (often more expensive and carbon intensive) fuel sources.

-Distributed energy in the property sector – today’s opportunities has been developed to provide useful and up to date information on clean energy technology options for different building types, locations and loads.
+Distributed energy in the property sector – today’s opportunities provides useful and up to date information on clean energy technology options for different building types, locations and loads.

 What options are available to help finance your energy projects?

 Government incentives are available for investments in energy efficiency upgrades (through the Victorian Energy Upgrades program) and for onsite renewable energy installations (through the Clean Energy Regulator).

-You may access a range of different financing options to fund energy efficiency or renewable energy investments.
+Different financing options are available to fund energy efficiency or renewable energy investments.